 (1) The following market-specific generation information will be made available by ERCOT to each Market Participant:

-(a) Generation unit production by Generation Resource Entity; and
+(a) Generation unit production by Generation Resource or ESR Entity; and

 (b) Generation unit production by QSE.

 (2) Each Market Participant will have access only to its own information and/or the information of the Entities, which it represents.
 ERCOT will make the aforementioned data for each Settlement run available to Market Participants via the MIS Certified Area within 48 hours of finalizing the data for Settlement statements.